 Jacinta is a research associate and PhD candidate at the Australian Research Council centre of excellence for mathematical and statistical frontiers (ACEMS) at Queensland University of Technology in Brisbane, Australia.
 Her current research focuses on machine learning and spatial analysis of remote sensing data for environmental statistics.
-She has developed and taught hands on workshops on machine learning methods for analysing satellite imagery data the United Nations, and run these workshops in Bogota, Colombia and Bangkok, Thailand.
+She has developed and taught hands on workshops on machine learning methods for analysing satellite imagery data for the United Nations, and run these workshops in Bogota, Colombia and Bangkok, Thailand.
 Previously, she worked for the Australian Bureau of Statistics for years, more recently in methodology and tourism statistics roles.

 Jacinta has degrees in statistics, journalism and economics.
 She has also previously worked as a senior media officer for the Queensland Health Payroll Commission of Inquiry, and the Queensland Department of Justice and Attorney-General.